samaradel/www_threefold/www.threefoldtoken.com/content/information/ethical-design-manifesto.md

 Design your organisations so that your core values are respect for human rights, respect for human effort, and respect for human experience.

 credits
-original ideas, graphics & text come from https://ind.ie/ethical-design/ (we’ve added our own twist to it)test
+original ideas, graphics & text come from https://ind.ie/ethical-design/ (we’ve added our own twist to it)